jcachia/hello_ruby_gem/README.md

 # HelloRubyGem

 Welcome to the hello_ruby_gem!
-It's my dream that this becomes a template for homegrown Ruby gems.
+This is a template for homegrown Ruby gems.
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/hello_ruby_gem`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem